Privacy Virtual Cards

 Canceling the stolen debit card doesn’t guarantee your safety.
 Once a hacker gets hold of your card information, they can not only transact with it but also use it to access additional information they can potentially misuse.
 That’s why a proactive approach goes a long way

-To avoid becoming a fraud victim, you should fortify your security measures to the fullest extent by:
+To reduce the risk of debit card info getting stolen and avoid becoming a fraud victim, you should fortify your security measures to the fullest extent by:

 1. Monitoring your bank statements and enabling alerts—Check your bank statements regularly and enable transaction alerts to catch fraudulent activity on time

 2. Activating multi-factor authentication—Allow two-factor or biometric authentication wherever possible.
-That way, you’ll have to verify your identity before each transaction, reducing the risk of unauthorized use.
+That way, you’ll have to verify your identity before each transaction, reducing the risk of unauthorized debit card use.

 3. Using strong passwords—Set strong and unique passwords for each account to make them more difficult to guess.